TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 **_Member stations._** NPR may share your name, email address, other contact information, and information about your listening activity, donations and interests with the Member stations that are associated with your account or that are local to you.
 When we do so, we require those Member stations to commit to the same policies regarding further sharing with third parties that we follow under this Privacy Policy.
 If you do not want us to share your name, contact information, or other information, including information about your donations to NPR, with Member stations, you can contact us any time.
 However, if you choose to donate to an NPR Member station through our Services, your information may be collected directly by that Member station.
 In that case, the collection of your information is subject to that Member station's privacy policy.

-**_Authorized service providers._** We may share any information we collect with service providers who provide us with specialized services or otherwise help us operate our Services including, without limitation, service providers that provide customer support, email deployment, account sign-in services, payment processing, order fulfillment, analytics, marketing, suppression list management, contest management and data processing services.
-Our service providers include the service providers' subcontractors that provide specialized services to us or otherwise help us operate our Services.
+**_Authorized service providers and vendors._** We may share any information we collect with service providers or vendors who provide us with specialized services or otherwise help us operate our Services including, without limitation, service providers or vendors that provide customer support, email deployment, account sign-in services, payment processing, order fulfillment, analytics, marketing, suppression list management, contest management and data processing services.
+Subject to applicable law and your opt-out choices described below, and as we deem appropriate, we may share with vendors or allow them to collect directly information about your devices and your use of our Services.
+We will not share your name or contact information with these vendors.
+These vendors may use such information pursuant to their own respective privacy policies, which we do not control.
+For example, we may share or authorize the collection of such information by vendors that help us analyze and improve our Services or tailor sponsorship credits to your interests.
+Our service providers and vendors include the service providers' or vendors' subcontractors that provide specialized services to us or otherwise help us operate our Services.
 If you wish to make a payment or receive a refund through our Services, your information will be collected and controlled by the payment processor and not by us and will be subject to that payment service provider's privacy policy and practices.

 **_Authorized third-party applications._** We may share with authorized third-party applications information that you provide directly through our Services and information collected automatically through technology for the purpose of providing certain NPR Services to you on the applications.
 In such cases, the information that we share may include your name, favorite stations, and listening activity.
 NPR prohibits the third-party developers of those applications from accessing, storing or sharing any such non-public information.
 However, please be aware that your use of the third-party application is otherwise subject to the third-party application's privacy policy, which we do not control and which may differ significantly from ours.
 NPR is not responsible for the privacy practices of any third-party application and we recommend that you familiarize yourself with the privacy policies of any third-party sites, applications, platforms, and services that you visit or access.